-In fact, D’Angelo and Facebook CEO Zuckerberg weren’t foreign to each other.
-The two became instant friends during their high school days at Phillips Exeter Academy (both of them were late arrivals who only joined the school in 11th grade).
+In fact, D’Angelo and Facebook CEO Zuckerberg actually knew each other from before.
+The two became instant friends during their high school days at Phillips Exeter Academy (both of them were late arrivals who joined the school in 11th grade).

 They particularly bonded over their mutual love of software.
-Together, they developed a music suggestion called Synapse Media Player which recommended new music titles based on a user’s preferences.
+Together, the duo developed a music suggestion called Synapse Media Player, which recommended new music titles based on a user’s preferences.

 He already began helping Zuckerberg to build Facebook during his university days.
-After graduating from Caltech, he immediately joined the company in which he grew to become a CTO.
+After graduating from Caltech, he immediately joined the company in which he rose to the position of CTO.

-Eventually, D’Angelo grew bored of the platform that was getting bigger and bigger by the day and wanted to return to startup life.
-He eventually settled on the topic of knowledge sharing as a problem worth solving.
+Eventually, D’Angelo grew bored of Facebook. which was getting bigger and bigger by the day and wanted to return to startup life.
+He settled on the topic of knowledge sharing as a problem worth solving.